To The Beijing Report Home

 Crust, Charles

 The TianYi Gate of the Palace of Imperial Peace.
-The Palace of Imperial Peace is the colorful square Palace and centerpiece of the Imperial Garden.
-TianYi Gate is the southern Gate into the small palace that is surrounded by its own stone enclosure walls.
-The Gate is surrounded by rockeries and guarded by two gold-guilded Xizhie', mythical beings understood to be able to tell between good and bad souls, right and wrong.
+The Palace of Imperial Peace (钦安殿) is the colorful square Palace and centerpiece of the Imperial Garden.
+TianYi Gate is the southern Gate into the small

 Pavilion of Ten Thousand Springs and Pavilion of Ten Thousand Autumns -

-Both the Pavilion of Many Springs (or 10 Thousand Springs) and the Pavilion of Many Autumns were built as an original part of the Palace Garden of the Ming Dynasty.
-The Pavilion of Many Springs stands in the West, balancing the siter Pavilion in the East of the Garden.
+Both the Pavilion of Many Springs (or 10 Thousand Springs) and the Pavilion of Many Autumns were built in about 1420 and rebuilt during the year 1535 of the Jiajing Reign of the Ming Dynasty when the central hall of Imperial Peace was also constructed.
+The Pavilion of Many Springs stands in the West, balancing the sister Pavilion of many autumns in the East of the Garden.

-During the the Ching Dynasty, the Statue of Lord Guan, an important deity was enshrined inside the Pavilion.
+During the the Ching Dynasty, the Statue of Lord Guan (Guan Yu ; 关羽), an important deity was enshrined inside the Pavilion of Ten Thousand Springs.

 Click Map to Enlarge !!